jpablo91/ASFChallenge_UCD/Documentation/Results/Period_3/Results_P3.md

 ## Model Results:

-### Number and location of the predicted outbreaks for the next time period.
+The following plots show the number of infected farms and wild boars estimated by our model and the probability of reintroduction of the disease after eradication for the two scenarios we defined.

 ### Baseline scenario